Brother Outsider: The Life of Bayard Rustin

 Brother Outsider: The Life of Bayard Rustin is a 2003 American biographical documentary film co-produced and co-directed by Nancy Kates and Bennett Singer.
-The documentary tells the story of Bayard Rustin, the African-American civil rights activist, notable for his activism for racial equality, gay rights, socialist issues, and organizing the 1963 March on Washington.
+The documentary recounts the life of Bayard Rustin, the African-American civil rights activist, notable for his activism for racial equality, gay rights, socialist issues, and organizing the 1963 March on Washington.
 Appearing in footage and interviews are Rustin, A.J.
 Muste, David McReynolds, Bob Dylan, Martin Luther King, Malcolm X, Stokely Carmichael, Lyndon B. Johnson and Robert F. Kennedy.
-The film premiered on January 17, 2003 at the Sundance Film Festival and two days later on January 19 on POV.
-The film has received numerous awards and nominations at various festivals.
+The film premiered January 17, 2003 at the Sundance Film Festival and two days later on POV.
+The film earned numerous accolades at various festivals.

 Synopsis

 The film relies on interviews, archival film footage, still photographs, and Rustin's own recordings from the 1970s.
 The film documents his high school days, his move to Harlem in 1937 where he joined Josh White and His Carolinians to support himself, his arrest in 1940 for being a conscientious objector, his association with the Communist Party, and his history as a homosexual, for which he was once arrested on suspicion of being a sexual pervert.
 It also highlights his time as an advisor to Martin Luther King, Jr., the 1963 March on Washington, and footage of civil rights debates featuring Rustin, Malcolm X and Stokely Carmichael.